Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Only you can answer this question, by calculating your personal risk/benefit ratio.

-If you risk going into the backcountry, especially in extreme weather conditions, isolated regions, or rugged terrain (dicey footing, river crossings, predator encounters), and you do so regularly, perhaps it's time to take a look at these devices.
+If you risk going into the backcountry on a regular basis, perhaps it's time to take a look at purchasing one of these devices.

-I've been on backcountry Alaska trips where I had great peace of mind, knowing we had a PLB with us.
-It's just an extra little edge for making risk-taking more comfortable.
+I've been on multiple backcountry Alaska and Canada trips where I had great peace of mind, knowing we had a PLB with us.

 Calculate for yourself the worth of what you are purchasing: